-Applications can therefore appear as unchecked but be accessible to a user regardless: the user belongs to a group for which the application is enabled.
+Applications can therefore be shown as unchecked but be available to a user regardless: the user belongs to a group for which the application is enabled.
 Make sure you check the groups the user may belong to (see above).

 This is also what enables a newly-created user to have access to basic applications: when users are created, they belong to the "user" group which, by default, on a classic blank install, has access rights to the "Calendar and Tasks" and "Mail and Contacts" applications.

 The "User Information" tab is used to complete user contact details.

 User contact information belongs to the internal BlueMind directory and can be seen by all users.
 Only administrators are allowed to edit this information.
 Users themselves are unable to access this page or edit it.